BREAKING · APR 18, 2026 President Trump signs EO on innovative therapies for veterans — one move left. See the pivot →

 (year after year)

 Note: Medicare physician reimbursement is $146/treatment (CPT 64510).
-Total delivery costs including facility fees, supplies, and overhead are typically $2,000–$3,000 per treatment (Stella).
+Total delivery cost is approximately $1,000 per treatment (one side, one-time).
 Traditional care estimates: CBO, VA Research, APA 2023.

 The Evidence